HzFu/EyeQ/README.md

 # Eye-Quality (EyeQ) Assessment Dataset

-The project web for "Evaluation of Retinal Image Quality Assessment Networks in Different Color-spaces" in MICCAI 2019.
+The project web for ***"Evaluation of Retinal Image Quality Assessment Networks in Different Color-spaces"*** in MICCAI 2019.

+**Fundus Enhancement:**
+We also have a related work for ***"Modeling and Enhancing Low-quality Retinal Fundus Images"*** in IEEE TMI, 2021.
+The code is released in [Github: Cofe-Net](https://github.com/joanshen0508/Fundus-correction-cofe-Net)

 ----------------